All Episodes

 Big oil is lobbying to make sure that there are no major tax increases on them.

-Says that carbon dioxide is irrelevant in the climate debate.
+Professor Richard Linzen, MIT, says that carbon dioxide is irrelevant in the climate debate.

-Lindzen, nobody disagrees with this man to his face.
+Linzen, nobody disagrees with this man to his face.

 He has instant credibility.

-His work has been peer-reviewed.
+MIT, his work has been peer-reviewed.

-He states we now know that the effect of CO2 on temperature is small.
+He states, we now know that the effect of CO2 on temperature is small.

 We know why it is small.